Davidsonity/SonityAI-InfoBotApp/README.md

 3. Once the model is trained, start the Streamlit app: `streamlit run app.py`
 4. Access the chatbot interface through the provided URL.

+### Deployment

+The project is deployed and accessible at: [InfoBot Deployment Site](https://infobot-sonityai.streamlit.app/)

 ## Limitations

 - Limited knowledge: The chatbot can only provide responses to questions it has encountered during training.
 It may not handle unfamiliar or out-of-scope questions effectively.